 She has always worked with children for a living and has been teaching English since 2006, mainly using the Helen Doron method.

-The demand for bilingual childcare was high when she arrived, so she decided to open a crèche and playgroup.
+The demand for bilingual childcare was high when she arrived, so she decided to open an out of school care and playgroup.

 Rebekah Steib is a qualified childcare specialist.
-She is responsible for the management of the crèche at English Eagles.
+She is responsible for the management of the out of school care at English Eagles.

 She has been working with children between the ages of 6 months and 13 years since 2010.